Street Corn Dip

 Topping Ideas

-This Mexican street corn dip is delightful on its own as a snack or even an entree but it can be made even more fantastic with the addition of a fun topping or two.
+This Mexican street corn dip is excellent on its own as a snack or even an entree, but it can be made even more fantastic with the addition of a fun topping or two.
 Here are some of my favorites.

 • Mexican crema.
 If you can’t find it, sour cream will work just fine.